-- 9.9.1 The proposed materials do not reflect the local context, namely the predominantly stone-built form of adjacent Market Street and Mushroom House, contrary to proviso 5 vi of the SSP and Strategic Policies ENV1 and ENV3 (all reproduced at Section 6 above) - 9.9.2 Section 5.8 Materials of the DAS and the Materials Plan show that 194 of the 238 proposed dwellings are to be built of a mix of warm red / orange brick, notwithstanding the fact that the application site abuts the existing development on Market Street, where the properties are built largely of stone, and Mushroom House which is a stone-built non-listed heritage asset.
-The opening claim that the proposed dwellings have been designed to ensure the architectural response complements the local character is not borne out by the choice of materials and designs.
-If the developer truly wanted development [that] integrates with the surrounding built form to minimise the impact of the development on the open countryside and surrounding context development . . . set within a considered and attractive landscape setting to enrich the qualities of the existing place, with distinctive responses that complement the setting, respect the grain of the local area and acknowledge the established local character development, as per paragraph 130(c), NPPF 2021, sympathetic to local character and history, including the surrounding built environment integration of the development into the existing surrounding built forf Edenfiled sic and the local area to consider carefully the specification of materials that respect/enhance the local vernacular to respond to the existing site topography including the consideration of key views in and out of the site to incorporate existing and proposed landscape features into the proposals, so as to enhance the richness and attractiveness of the streetscape to consider carefully texture, colour, pattern and durability of materials and how they are used all being design principles claimed in Section 4.2 of the DAS, then the use of stone or, at the very least, reconstituted stone would be specified throughout the development.
+9.9.1 The proposed materials do not reflect the local context, namely the predominantly stone-built form of adjacent Market Street and Mushroom House, contrary to proviso 5 vi of the SSP and Strategic Policies ENV1 and ENV3 (all reproduced at Section 6 above) and paragraph 125 of the Local plan - designed to ensure the architectural response complements the local character is not borne out by the choice of materials and designs.
+If the developer truly wanted development [that] integrates with the surrounding built form to minimise the impact of the development on the open countryside and surrounding context development . . . set within a considered and attractive landscape setting to enrich the qualities of the existing place, with distinctive responses that complement the setting, respect the grain of the local area and acknowledge the established local character development, as per paragraph 130(c), NPPF 2021, sympathetic to local character and history, including the surrounding built environment integration of the development into the existing surrounding built forf Edenfiled sic and the local area to consider carefully the specification of materials that respect/enhance the local vernacular to respond to the existing site topography including the consideration of key views in and out of the site to incorporate existing and proposed landscape features into the proposals, so as to enhance the richness and attractiveness of the streetscape to consider carefully texture, colour, pattern and durability of materials and how they are used all being design principles claimed in Section 4.2 of the DAS, then the use of stone would be specified throughout the development.
 It is stated that the chosen brick types will . . . reflect the existing brick buildings within Edenfield, but what needs to be reflected and respected is the character of the buildings on adjacent Market Street, the historic core of the village, rather than the character of the peripheral housing estates.
+See also paragraphs 9.5.4 and 9.7.3 above and 9.10 below.